efoster9/interactive-web/unit-4-intro-to-apis/U4LA2/U4LA2.md

 ### Displaying GIFs (\~15 min)

-Using the [starter code](U4LA2-Starter/script.js), assist students in integrating the retrieved GIF data into their applications.
-Encourage creativity in designing the user interface to showcase the GIFs effectively.
+Using the [starter code](U4LA2-Starter/script.js), complete the following steps to demonstrate to students how to integrate the retrieved GIF data into their applications.

 In `script.js`: